Frequently Asked Questions

 An appraiser would look at your Plans and Specifications and compare your project against similar comparable sold with a similar size, location, age, design, and amenities.

-In most cases, we can finance up to 110% of your construction project, including all your permits, land, pre-paid items, permits, architecture, and design fees, legal fees, closing costs, construction loan payments, and furniture, assuming you have enough equity in the project t payments during construction.
+In most cases, we can finance up to 110% of your construction project, including all your permits, land, pre-paid items, permits, architecture, and design, legal, closing costs fees, construction loan payments, and furniture assuming you have enough equity in the project to make payments during the construction.
 At the very least, we would like 20% equity in your project.